PixievoltNo1/svelte-webext-storage-adapter/README.md

 ## 💸 ... with money

-[I'm on Ko-Fi!](https://ko-fi.com/pikadudenoone) If you'd like to make a recurring donation, first please help me afford Ko-Fi Gold!
+One-time & recurring donations alike are accepted on [Sponsus!](https://sponsus.org/u/pixievoltno1)

 ## 💌 ... with kind words

-Current contact info is on [this page](https://pikadudeno1.com/contact/) - or you can create an "issue" on this repo just to say thanks!
+Current contact info is on [this page](https://pixievoltno1.com/contact/) - or you can create an "issue" on this repo just to say thanks!
 Thank-you "issues" will be closed right away, but are treasured regardless~

 ## 🤝 ... with a job